-We All know the saying: "less is more".
+We all know the saying: "less is more".
 Unfortunately, it doesn’t refer in any way to recruitment to professional football academies and programs, where it’s quite the opposite.

 Football’s recruitment program for children and adolescents is the largest of all the sports, especially in countries where football is the number one sport, such as England.
 As I mentioned earlier, around 1.5 million children play football in clubs, but only 0.0001% become professional footballers.
 This model is simply ineffective, if not to say dreadful!

 Considering the number of recruited young players, the time spent on their recruitment and the costs associated with this model, it is simply one big failure, which unfortunately the world of football doesn’t want to admit or simply ignores the facts.

-Children recruited at such an early age simply have little chance of success, i.e. of becoming a professional footballer.
+Children recruited at such an early age simply have little chance of becoming a professional footballer.
 As for other solutions, perhaps the model we see at Real Sociedad and Bayern Munich should be considered.
 Such a model will involve less recruitment, but thanks to that, will increase the chances of success (more professional footballers).
 As described earlier, the youngest children will be able to develop their potential and compete with their peers locally, among their friends and in an environment without any pressure from adults, who mostly want to satisfy their own inflated egos.

 Another solution may be a football environment more friendly for the youngest children, one that is adapted to their needs for learning and their psychological and physical development.
 One that is adequate for the stage of learning that the children have currently reached.
 Such solutions have recently been introduced by the German Football Federation (more on this can be found at Training Ground Guru | Germany revolutionises foundation age formats with emphasis on fun).
 To quote Ronny Zimmerman, vice-president of the German Football Federation: "We need to think like children, not like adults.
 Only children who develop fun and joy in the game will stay in football."
 Furthermore, Germany is introducing 2v2 and 3v3 games that simply correspond to the development of children at an early age.
 By making this format of games suitable for their needs, it also develops their potential to play football at the level they have currently achieved (more about the positive impact of such games can be found in later chapters of this book).

 1.3.
 Maybe scouts know what they're looking for, but they don't understand who they're looking at!